ipfs/kubo/docs/examples/go-ipfs-as-a-library/README.md

 - [Prepare the directory to be added to IPFS]()
 - [Add the directory to IPFS]()

-### Part III: Getting the file and directory you added back
+### Part 3: Getting the file and directory you added back

 - [Get the file back]()
 - [Write the file into your local filesystem]()